 Preheat oven to 350°F. Line mini muffin pan with mini muffin liners or spray generously with non-stick cooking spray and set aside.

-In a large bowl combine bananas, granulated sugar, brown sugar, and salt.
+In a large bowl combine the bananas, both sugars, and salt.

-Gently fold in the flour and baking soda until all is combined.
+Add the flour and baking soda and stir until incorporated.
 DO NOT over mix.
+Gently fold in the blueberries.

 Scoop the batter into the mini muffin pan filling the cups all the way to the top.